Bangladesh – JF-CPiE

 The EU, OIC and UN representatives expressed satisfaction towards the facilities and living conditions of the FDMN in Bhasan Char, and the UN agreeing to the government’s requests to offer food aid and health services on the island.
 The United Nations has also urged to the Government of Bangladesh that refugees who choose to move to Bhasan Char should have basic rights and services on the island, which would include effective freedom of movement to and from the mainland, as well as access to education, health care, and livelihood opportunities.
 This would help to lay the foundations for a productive and secure community on Bhasan Char.

-Humanitarian Needs in Project Region
+Humanitarian Needs in Bangladesh

 As mentioned above, Cox’s Bazar is one of 20 districts in Bangladesh considered to be ‘lagging behind’ the national average for development indicators, with approximately 33% of the population living below the poverty line compared to the national average of 31.5%.
 About 32.2% of households have access to electricity, compared to the national average of 56.5%, and 11.8% of households do not have access to toilets and practice open defecation, compared to the national average of 7.7%.